prestodb/presto/presto-cassandra/README.md

 # Note that for larger values you may need to adjust read timeout for Cassandra
 cassandra.limit-for-partition-key-select=200

-# number of splits generated if partition keys are unknown
-cassandra.unpartitioned-splits=1000

 # maximum number of schema cache refresh threads, i.e. maximum number of parallel requests
 cassandra.max-schema-refresh-threads=10